-The consolidated financial statements have been prepared under the historical cost basis except for financial assets and financial liabilities at fair value through profit or loss and investment properties which are stated at fair values.
+The consolidated financial statements have been prepared under the historical cost basis except for financial assets and financial liabilities at fair value through profit or loss which are stated at fair values.
 The measurement bases are fully described in the accounting policies below.